iamsouravbanerjee/iamsouravbanerjee/README.md

 ## Hi there, I'm Sourav 👋

-## I'm a Machine Learning Engineer, Photographer, Numismatist and Lifelong Learner.
+## I'm a Machine Learning Engineer, a Photographer, a Numismatist and a Lifelong Learner.
 - 🔭 Currently working on various Machine Learning, Deep Learning, Data Science projects.
 - 🌱 I'm learning something new every singel day 🤣
 - 🥅 2021 Goals: Getting more and more exposure to hands on learning and reading at least 25 Books 📚